This Instant Pot Pulled Pork is the ultimate recipe to make tender and flavorful pulled pork from a Pork Butt or Shoulder.

 You don’t need a low and slow BBQ pit to make amazing pulled pork at home.
 In fact, all you need is an Instant Pot and about a quarter of the time needed to cook it on the barbecue or in the oven.

 The Instant Pot is an incredible tool in the kitchen for making dishes that usually take a long time.
-In the pressure cooker, you can drastically cut down the cooking time for dishes like this tender pork roast.
+In the pressure cooker, you can drastically cut down the cooking time for dishes like this tender pulled pork.

 The best thing about pulled pork is that it can be used in so many dishes.
 So you can make a large batch of it and use it throughout the week with other dishes.